jmattheis/goverter/docs/reference/output.md

 ### output:package PACKAGE

-This is the recommended way to define this setting.
-If you define the full package path, goverter is able to prevent edge-cases in the converter generation.
-The package name used in the generated `.go` file will be inferred from the normalized full package path.
+Goverter will infer the package path from `output:file` if it's outputted in the same go module, but you can override it with this setting.
+The full package path is needed is able to prevent edge-cases in the converter generation.
+If there is already a package name defined in the package, then it's used otherwise it will be infered from the full normalized package path.
 E.g.

 ```go
 // goverter:converter